Yes, you should be teaching New Zealand History in your classroom! Now that we’ve got that sorted, let me explain four reasons why.

 “New Zealand’s colonial history was taught in an ‘ad hoc’ fashion, and students were lucky if they learned about Parihaka, the New Zealand Land Wars, or the Waitangi Tribunal.”

 He’s not wrong!
-While New Zealand History is part of the Social Studies curriculum, there are no hard and fast guidelines around what must be taught or covered.
-A student could, unfortunately, get to the end of their Primary education without ever learning about important parts of New Zealand history such as Parihaka, the reality of the conflict between Māori and Captain Cook, or the differences between the Māori and European versions of Te Tiriti o Waitangi.
+Currently, a student could, unfortunately, get to the end of their Primary education without ever learning about important parts of New Zealand history such as Parihaka, the reality of the conflict between Māori and Captain Cook, or the differences between the Māori and European versions of Te Tiriti o Waitangi.

 Still need to be convinced?
 Check out this video: